 Best Practices For Google My Business Posts

-• Write descriptions in conversational, natural language.
+• Write descriptions in natural, conversational language.

-• Minimize text in post images.
+• Minimize text in post images for clarity.

 Schedule Google My Business Posts